ImageMagick/Usage-Markdown/formats/index.md

      It is very rarely seen.

 Why is this important?
-Because IM is a 'raster image processor', and while it can read or write images stored in one of the vector formats it does so by converting the image to and from a internal raster image.
+Because IM is a 'raster image processor', and while it can read or write images stored in one of the vector formats it does so by converting the image to and from an internal raster image.

-Consequently if you are trying to convert a image from a vector format, to another vector format, IM will essentially rasterize this image at the currently defined [resolution or density](../basics/#density) which will hopefully (but unlikely) be suitable for the output device you intend to use it on.
+Consequently if you are trying to convert an image from a vector format, to another vector format, IM will essentially rasterize this image at the currently defined [resolution or density](../basics/#density) which will hopefully (but unlikely) be suitable for the output device you intend to use it on.

 In other words, any output from IM will never be a true vector format.
 While it can convert its internal raster format into a vector format file, the result is only a superficial vector image wrapper around an image in raster format.